Reynu/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 Realistically: 1–2 times a day, if they're disciplined.
 With CI/CD and automation: teams like Netflix and Amazon deploy hundreds of times per day.
 Manual deploys don't scale — CI/CD does.

+## Task 2: CI vs CD vs CD

+### Continuous Integration (CI)

+Developers merge code to a shared branch frequently (multiple times a day).
+Every merge automatically triggers tests and builds.
+It catches bugs early — before they pile up into a broken mess.

+Real-world example: A developer opens a Pull Request on GitHub.
+GitHub Actions immediately runs unit tests.
+If tests fail, the PR is blocked from merging.

+### Continuous Delivery (CD)

+Everything CI does, plus: the code is automatically prepared and ready to deploy to production at any time — but a human still clicks the deploy button.
+"Delivery" means the software is always in a deployable state.

+Real-world example: After tests pass, the pipeline builds a Docker image and pushes it to a staging environment.
+The team reviews it, then manually triggers the production deploy.

+### Continuous Deployment (CD)

+Goes one step further than Delivery — no human approval needed.
+Every change that passes all tests is automatically deployed straight to production.
+Used by teams with high test confidence and mature pipelines.

+Real-world example: A dev merges to main on Friday afternoon.
+Within 10 minutes, the change is live on production with zero manual steps.
+Teams like Etsy and Flickr use this model.

+## Task 3: Pipeline Anatomy